joshbegley/nyt-latest/README.md

 **Donna Ferrato’s Camera Is a Weapon for Women**\
-`Best known for unmasking domestic violence, the pathbreaking photojournalist has a show timed to coincide with the fate of Roe v.
+`Best known for unmasking domestic violence, the pathbreaking photojournalist has a show timed to coincide with the reversal of Roe v.
 Wade.`\
 https://nytimes.com/2022/07/07/arts/design/donna-ferrato-photographs-holy.html?searchResultPosition=1

 **Inside a New Arts Program for Queens Teens**\